Mateuszworo97/Projects/README.rst

 In the future, this project will be developed with additional functionalities

 Current operation and functionalities
 ====
-The system measures time, measures temperature, humidity and light intensity.
+The system measures time, temperature, humidity and light intensity.
 The data is shown on the display.
 By default, the pump is turned on for 1 minute.
 Every hour.
 Using push buttons, we can increase the pump activation time from 1 to 59 minutes.
 Using the buttons, we can also change the time at which the alarm will turn on (pump on).